Clean API Client

 Now the application has a predictable and convenient data access interface: ApiClient.<domain>.<method>.

-How it's used in the UI
+How It's Used in the UI

 app/components/ProductList.vue